schuckers/Hockey_Internship_2026/README.md

 ﻿# Spring 2026 Hockey Research Internship

-This page is meant to provide information about a research internship for the Spring 2026 semester at the University of North Carolina at Charlotte.
+This page provides information about a research internship for the Spring 2026 semester at the University of North Carolina at Charlotte.
 The internship is sponsored by the Los Angeles Kings.
-Students selected for this internship will receive course credit and will be mentored by Prof. Michael Schuckers and by members of the distinguished hockey analytics staff of the LA Kings.
+Students selected for this credit bearing internship will be mentored by Prof. Michael Schuckers and by members of the distinguished hockey analytics staff of the LA Kings.
 This is a tremendous opportunity to work on significant hockey-related questions while receiving advice and guidance from working professionals in sports analytics.

-Students who are selected for this internship based upon their application will be mentored by Dr. Michael Schuckers during the Spring 2026 semester.
-These students will be provided with access to the relevant data by the Kings, no later than January 5, 2026.
+Students will be selected based upon an application.
+Selected students will be provided with access to the relevant data by the Kings, no later than January 5, 2026.
 Students will meet weekly with Prof. Schuckers and approximately bi-weekly or as necessary with Kings staff.
 Neither the work that is part of this internship, nor the data provided by the Kings will be made public without the written consent of the Kings.
 At the end of the internship, students will create a summary of their work that will be presented to the Kings.
 Undergraduate students will receive three credit hours of DTSC 3400 course credit for this internship, while graduate students will receive DTSC 6400 credit.

 ## Topics for the internship
 There are two areas of interest for these internships: 1) prospect evaluation and 2) transactions.
 These are described below.
 As part of the application students will submit a one-page description of the work they would like to do in one of these two areas.
 That description should include the motivation for the analysis as well as the methods to be used.
+We value originality and creativity in these proposals, so the example previous work should not be considered limiting.

 ### Prospect Evaluation
 For projects in this area, student will work with written public scouting reports, such as the EliteProspects Draft Guide, along with some basic biographical and statistical information about draft-eligible prospects.
 Work in this area should be anchored on predicting who will play in the NHL or where a player will be drafted.  [<https://webpages.charlotte.edu/mschuck1/sports/EliteProspects2025DraftGuide(Excerpt).pdf>].
+Here are two examples of previous work in this area: [<https://www.statsportsconsulting.com/wp-content/uploads/Text_Mining_of_Scouting_Reports_for_Improving_NHL_Draft_Analytics.pdf>] and [<https://hluo27.github.io/assets/files/NHL_Draft_Scouting_Reports.pdf>].

 ### Transactions
 For transactions, students will be provided a list of all NHL transactions (trades, contract signings, waiver wire pickups, etc), along with contractual data, and basic biographical and statistical information.
 Students will use these data, similar to [<https://www.nhltradetracker.com/home>], and generate new insights.
+Here is an example of work that could be done with part of these data: [<https://soundofhockey.com/2022/06/06/examining-the-value-of-nhl-draft-picks/>].

 ## Application